xslhub/saplay/README.md

 ## Installation

 Just copy `saplay` to any directory in your `$PATH`.
-It can be in `/usr/local/bin`, `$HOME/.local/bin` or any other directory you want use.
+It can be in `/usr/local/bin`, `$HOME/.local/bin` or any other directory you want to use.
 ```
 # Use any directory in your $PATH you want, instead of /usr/local/bin
 chmod +x saplay